bigtreetech/docs/docs/Panda-Lux-RGB-PX.md

 - ⑤ Hotspot IP: Default Hotspot IP is "192.168.254.1."
 If your router's IP range is "192.168.254.xxx," an IP conflict will prevent the device from binding to the printer.
 Change the Panda_Lux_RGB hotspot IP to a different range.

-- ⑥ Confirm Button: taping this will restart the device.
+- ⑥ Confirm Button: Tapping this button will restart the device.
 After the restart, you can connect to the AP hotspot.([How to connect to the AP hotspot](https://bttwiki.com/Panda-Lux-RGB.html#wifi_connect_ap))

 ### Settings Page

 <img src=img/PandaLuxRGBPX/en/settings.png width="300"/>

-- ① Settings Page Selection: When you tap the icon, it will turn red to indicate that you are on the Settings page.
+- ① Settings Page Selection: When you tap this icon, it will turn red to indicate that you are on the Settings page.

 - ② Choose Language (Default: English)